orxaicom/Sefaria-Desktop-Unofficial/README.md

 * [ ] The start up time for the server is around 2 minutes and unacceptable.
 Profile it to see why it takes so long.
 Investigate using Gunicorn.
-Also tried manage.py runserver `--skip-checks` but since we're shipping with an older version of django, it's not supported.
+Also tried manage.py runserver `--skip-checks` but since we're shipping with an older version of Django, it's not supported.
 * [ ] Currently we're packaging python3.8 with the AppImage per
       [Sefaria's Recommendation](https://developers.sefaria.org/docs/local-installation-instructions).
       Work with Sefaria to fix the bugs and move to a recent version.